Nonviolent Carbondale is a coalition that organizes and supports activities that foster nonviolent and compassionate interactions in the community.

 Since 2011, Nonviolent Carbondale has fostered community-driven explorations of peace, compassion and social justice issues with an eye toward joining communities across the world seeking to become Compassionate Communities.

-Nonviolent Carbondale has organized five community-wide 11 Days initiatives from 2011-2015 with the goal of becoming a Compassionate City:
+Nonviolent Carbondale has organized eight community-wide 11 Days initiatives from 2011-2020:

 11 Days for Peace (2011).
 24 programs explored alternative responses to conflict, beginning with the ten year commemoration of September 11th and concluding with the United Nations International Day of Peace on September 21st.
 This created a model for Nonviolent Carbondale’s 11 Days initiatives, and launched a community-wide network striving to become a Compassionate City.